Freeway9527/Xxio_PWA-TextEditor/README.md

 ## Description

-I was task with modifying a starter code provided by the U of M to enable the app to function offline, establishing a database for data storage, and provide users the ability to install the application onto their devices.
+I was tasked with modifying a starter code provided by the U of M to enable the app to function offline, establishing a database for data storage, and provide users the ability to install the application onto their devices.

 Click on the link for deployed application on Render: